imagekitio/docs-keep-a-changelog/api-reference/media-api/copy-folder.md

 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="includeVersions" type="boolean" %}
 Option to copy all versions of files that are nested inside the selected folder.
-By default, only current version of files are copied.
-When set to `true`, all versions of files will be copied.
+By default, only the current version of each file will be copied.
+When set to `true`, all versions of each file will be copied.

 **Default value** \- `false`
 {% endswagger-parameter %}